Curriculum Gaeilgae

 Nov.
 9 2002

 First article in series for Gan Fiacail Ann These were originally offered to Beo! (the first few).
-Later others were published in and Comhar (see below).
+Later others were published in , the now defunct Irish language newspaper, and the magazine Comhar (see below).

 Nov.
 12 2002

-Write article Foras Feasa ar Iosrael, which later attracts the attention of Rónán Mac Aodha Bhuí, and is why I wound up on Raidió na Gaeltachta.
-This article, like all my political articles, and Comhad na Fírinne , was the product of many debates on the internet.
+I write article Foras Feasa ar Iosrael, which later attracts the attention of Rónán Mac Aodha Bhuí, and is why I wound up on Raidió na Gaeltachta.
+Credit where credit is due: he gave attention to "the other side" about Israel (not easy to find an Irish speaker who gets that Israel is not an offspring of the devil...).
+This article, like all my political articles, and Comhad na Fírinne, was the product of many debates on the internet.
+I never had any intention of being a political writer.
+They made me do it!

 Nov.
 2002